* It is a 64 bit dynamically linked binary, nx and aslr is enabled *

-Boom! but wait what?? , why are we not root?
+Boom! but wait what??, why aren’t we root?

-We will do callback to main one more time .
+We will return to main one more time.
 I don’t know why it is exactly happening but you can’t just directly call setuid in one chain.
 You need to do one more chain.

 p64(0x0),0x00000000000, is pretty important.
 It is the argument of setuid().
 We will set it to 0 as root is 0.